Canadian Maritime Engineering

 Skills & Qualifications

--Must have minimum five years of related experience in Marine Construction/Repair and Welding Estimation
+-Must have a minimum of five years of related experience in Marine Construction/Repair and Welding Estimation

--Experience with government procurement RFQs and contracts considered a strong asset
+-Experience with government procurement RFQs and contracts is considered a strong asset

 -Strong communication skills, both written and verbal

 -Ability to read, analyze, and interpret common technical specifications and drawings

 -Ability to travel occasionally to complete site visits

 Salary: $20.00-$30.00 per hour

 Job Post on Canada Job Bank:

 Job Post on Facebook: